What is a domestic violence or domestic battery charge in California?

 What's the difference between Penal Code 273.5 and PC 243(e)(1)?

-PC 273.5 is a felony charge when there are visible injuries.
+PC 273.5 is a felony wobbler charge.
+This means it can charged as a felony or a misdemeanor.
+When there are visible injuries, it's almost always charged as a felony.
 PC 243e1 is a misdemeanor where there was a physical battery, but there are no noticeable or detectable injuries.
-If you someone does not bruise but they have internal injuries, it'll still be considered a felony PC 273.5 charge.
+PC 243e1typically results from simple pushing where no one gets hurt.
+If someone does not bruise but they have internal injuries, it'll still be considered a felony PC 273.5 charge.

 How is "abuse" defined for domestic violence charges?